Jezebel (website)

 Jezebel is a US-based website featuring news and cultural commentary geared towards women.
 It was launched in 2007 by Gawker Media under the editorship of Anna Holmes as a feminist counterpoint to traditional women's magazines.

 After the breakup of Gawker Media, the site was purchased by Univision Communications and later acquired by G/O Media.
+The site stopped publishing on November 9, 2023, when parent company G/O Media laid off its staff.
+It was then acquired by Paste on November 29, 2023 with the website officially relaunched on December 11, 2023.